Sports for Intellectually Impaired

 If you love the weightless feeling you get when swimming, then scuba diving may be a great hobby for you.
 The Handicapped Scuba Association promotes scuba diving around the world.
-Each year they also plan scuba trips to exotic locations led by specially trained scuba divers and individuals who are wheelchair users so that you are ensured a safe and comfortable scuba experience.
+Each year they also plan scuba trips to exotic locations led by specially trained scuba divers so that you are ensured a safe and comfortable scuba experience.

 "The HSA was founded in 1981 by Jim Gatacre and is now the world's leading authority on recreational diving for people with disabilities which includes the Intellectually Impaired.
 Headquartered in California, HSA INTERNATIONAL extends its underwater educational programs worldwide.